nicai-cloud/cai-gift-shop-api/README.md

 Useful notes:

+To make the hosted API inside docker container accessible, the network mode of the ECS task definition has to be host, cannot be awsvpc, and port mapping is also required to to make the API inside docker container accessible from EC2's public IP address.

+It is also worth nothing that the task definition's CPU and Memory hard/soft limit has to be less than that of EC2's, since the EC2 is almost guaranteed to have run something that consumes a bit of CPU and memory. (for example, 0.8 CPU and 0.8 memory for task definition with 1 CPU and 1 memory for EC2, t2.micro).

 1. To run the backend API in http mode, docker build with Dockerfile
 2. To run the backend API in https mode, docker build with Dockerfile_aws